 We have 31 events below – some for the whole family while others are just for the adults.
 And there’s even ways to give back to the community.

 The Denver Christkindl Market turns Skyline Park into an “old world” European Christmas village with several different vendors offering a variety of items and food.
 The market is open Sunday – Thursday: 11 a.m. – 7 p.m., Friday and Saturday: 11 a.m. – 9 p.m.

 Downtown Denver Rink at Skyline Park

 Cost: Free admission; skate rentals $6-8

-The Skyline Park skating rink is open for its 8th season.
+The Skyline Park skating rink is once again open for the season.
 While skating is free, skate rental is available for $6 for kids 12 and under, and $8 for adults.
 You can also purchase a season pass for unlimited individual skate rentals for $35 for kids 12 and under, and $50 for adults.
 On Sundays, all kids 12 and under can rent skates for free.

 Where: Washington Park

 Cost: Free to watch/ $45 for adults to register, $35 for seniors and military members, $30 for kids 12 and under

 FOX31 and Channel 2 are proud sponsors of this year’s Turkey Trot.
 Money raised will go directly to Mile High United Way and will be reinvested into the community, to fight for the education, health, and financial stability for everyone in metro Denver.